 children are the Chusyds’ son and the Krakoviaks’ daughter Ora.

-Here are photographs of the memorial as it looks today, taken by Ann Roman.
+Here are photographs of the memorial as it looked in 2009, taken by Ann Roman.

 Below is an account of Howard Freedman's visit in 1999, before the memorial's restoration.